pandita21-r/practice-repository/java/inheritance/notes.md

 - It ensures the object starts life in a correct state

 ## What super Does NOT Do
-Many beginners misunderstand this, so Sensei clarifies:
- -super does not create a new object
+super does not create a new object

 It refers to the existing superclass part of the object.